Zaechus/artix-installer/README.md

 3 | @home | /home

 ### Software

+Options in bold are the preferred stable configuration that is always tested.
+Options in italics are more difficult to test or are tested less often but will probably work with no issues.

 Feature | Name
 -|-
-Boot loader | rEFInd or GRUB
+Boot loader | _rEFInd_ or **GRUB**
-Filesystem | ext4 or btrfs
+Filesystem | ext4 or **btrfs**
 Init System | OpenRC
 Networking | connman
 Shell | Zsh